garylirocks/quickrefs/azure-logic-apps.markdown

 | Standard (ASEv3 Windows plan)      | <ul><li>An app can have multiple workflows</li><li>Fully isolated</li><li>Pay only for the ASE</li><li>Support vnet and private endpoints</li></ul> |

 Logic Apps Standard
-- runs on top of App Service
+- runs on top of App Service plans
+   - Dedicate pricing plans for Logic Apps Standad: WS1, WS2, WS3
+- needs a storage account for: workflow state, run history, and artifacts
 - support local development, execution, debugging
 - improved support for source control and automated deployment
 - multiple workflows can be deployed in a single logic app